Nuuky/MapRunner/README.md

 <img src="https://github.com/user-attachments/assets/06fee654-e297-4821-b306-6ade155bba6f" alt="maprunner" style="max-width:1000px;display: block; margin: 0 auto"/>

-Small game made entirely from scratch with Javascript.
+This small game is entirely hand-coded using JavaScript and includes a built-in map editor for easy customization.

 ## Installation
 This project has been around for a while, so I've created a Dockerfile to streamline the setup with Node:8.